bradleyeckert/chad/doc/isa.md

 The software doesn't care.
 It just needs to test for completion.
 Once an operation is triggered, reading `COP` gives a 0 when the coprocessor is busy.
 Once finished, you can read the result from `COP`.
+The lower 11 bits control reading and triggering:

-- 0xE800 = Read status: 1 = busy, 0 = ready
+- xxxxxxx0000 = Read status: 1 = busy, 0 = ready
-- 0xE801 = Read coprocessor boilerplate, 3 = have multiply and divide
+- xxxxxxx0001 = Read options, bits\[2:0] = {shift, divide, multiply}
-- 0xE802 = Read upper multiplication product
+- xxxxxxx0010 = Read upper multiplication product
-- 0xE803 = Read lower multiplication product
+- xxxxxxx0011 = Read lower multiplication product
-- 0xE804 = Read division quotient
+- xxxxxxx0100 = Read division quotient
-- 0xE805 = Read division remainder
+- xxxxxxx0101 = Read division remainder
+- xxxxxxx0110 = Read upper shift result
+- xxxxxxx0111 = Read lower shift result
-- 0xE808 = Trigger unsigned multiplication of T and N
+- SBBBBB1001x = Trigger multiplication of T and N; S=signed, B=bits-1
-- 0xE809 = Trigger division of T:N by W
+- xxxxxx1010x = Trigger division of T:N by W
-- 0xE80A = Trigger shift of T:N by W
+- xxxxSL1011x = Trigger shift of T:N by W; S=signed, L=left

 On a MAX10, a 24-bit processor needed about 300 LEs to add iterative hardware multiply and divide.
 Since the FPGA's hard multipliers are not used, the coprocessor won't slow down the processor if it's in an ASIC.

-Fractional multiplication is great way of scaling.
+Fractional multiplication is great way to multiply small numbers or scale.
-A fractional multiply step is faster than a full iterative multiplication when full precision isn't required.
+A fractional multiply is faster than a full iterative multiplication when full precision isn't required.
-A `+*` instruction can't be added directly to the ISA without slowing it down.
-Instead, coprocessor logic does the fractional multiply.

 ### SDRAM (TBD)